 MUST typically generates more non-redundant tests for methods in which Clousot detects errors, that is, for methods with unverified assertions.
-In such methods, the may-unverified instrumentation is added only after the unverified assertions in the control flow (if the conditions are non-trivial), thus failing to guide DSE toward unverified executions early on, as discussed in Sect.
+In such methods, the mayunverified instrumentation is added only after the unverified assertions in the control flow (if the conditions are nontrivial), thus failing to guide DSE toward unverified executions early on, as discussed in Sect.
 2.2.

 Shorter testing time.
-We now compare the testing time of the different configurations.
-For this experiment, we considered only methods for which all configurations generated the same number of non-redundant tests.
+To compare the testing time of the different configurations, we considered only methods for which all configurations generated the same number of nonredundant tests.
 This is to ensure a fair comparison; for these methods, all configurations achieved the same coverage of unverified executions.
 This experiment involved 72 out of the 101 methods, and the time it took for each configuration to test these methods is shown in Fig. 8.
 As expected, pruning verified parts of the search space with the may-unverified instrumentation is very effective.
 In particular, configuration MAY is 51.7% faster and configuration $MAY \times MUST$ is 52.4% faster than PV.
-The differences in performance between the configurations without the may-unverified instrumentation are less pronounced.
+The difference between PV and MUST is caused by a few outliers, for which PV runs more than twice as long.
+The MUST instrumentation affects the order in which execution paths are explored.
+Even though the same number of non-redundant tests is generated, the generated tests could exercise different paths, leading to different constraint solving times.